 As a part of this needs assessment, a request was made to provide a jail-only cost opinion compared to the full Johnson County Sheriff's Office project cost opinion of \$79.75 million.
-What is the cost of a stand-alone jail if the law enforcement components were developed separately?
-The cost of a new Jail for Johnson County, including jail support and housing components, with an appropriately sized public entrance and building mechanical/electrical support components would be 57,500 GSF, the total Project Cost is projected at \$48,880,000 with a range in cost from \$46,700,000 to \$51,100,000 respectively, with construction inflation factored into the projection through 2025.
+The cost of a new Jail for Johnson County, including jail support and housing components, with an appropriately sized public entrance and building mechanical/electrical support components would be 57,500 GSF.
+The total project cost is projected at \$48,880,000 with a range in cost from \$46,700,000 to \$51,100,000 respectively and with construction inflation factored into the projection through 2025.

-The construction costs for the Jail portion of the project averages \$752.61 per square foot including fixed detention equipment, within the project costs outline above.
-The construction costs for the Jail portion are estimated at \$43.275 million which includes a twelve percent (12%) design and estimating contingency due to the higher inflation market influences occurring in the detention and security industry.
+The construction costs for the Jail portion of the project averages \$752.61 per square foot including fixed detention equipment within the project costs outline above.
+The construction costs for the Jail portion are estimated at \$43.275 million which includes a 12 percent (12%) design and estimating contingency due to the higher inflation market influences occurring in the detention and security industry.

-Conversely, then the associated law enforcement and storage building components represent the difference in project cost costs between the \$79.75 million and \$48.88 million indicated for the jail portion.
-The associated project cost for the law enforcement and storage building portions is \$30.87 million dollars with a construction cost opinion of \$25.825 million dollars.
+Conversely, the associated law enforcement and storage building components represent the difference in project cost between the \$79.75 million and \$48.88 million indicated for the jail portion.
+The associated project cost for the law enforcement and storage building portions is \$30.87 million with a construction cost opinion of \$25.825 million.